By Quinn Slack on December 5, 2017

 Server admins can create organizations that new users automatically join, and any user can create organizations and invite new members from the settings page.

 Every project and team has a different set of repositories they commonly work with and search over.
 We've added custom search scopes to enable users and organizations to search over predefined subsets of files and repositories.
 Instead of typing the set of files and repositories you search over, you can now simply define a search scope and select it from the dropdown next to the search box whenever you need.

 Saved queries let you save and describe search queries so you can easily monitor the results on an ongoing basis.
 You might think of them as the beginning of “Google Alerts or IFTTT/Zapier for your code.”

 You can create a saved query for anything searchable, including (with this release) diffs and commits across all branches of your repositories.
 Saved queries can be an early warning system for common problems in your code--and a way to monitor best practices, the progress of refactors, etc.

 See some examples of useful saved queries, including:

 Server admins now have a dashboard to view and manage users and usage.
-Go to the settings page and navigate to the admin tab to view the number of page views and search queries users have executed on Sourcegraph.
-Add admin users by adding usernames to the
+Go to User menu > Site admin to see the site admin area.
+Add admin users in the Users site admin page.

 Click Browse in the navigation bar to view a list of all repositories on the server that are available for searching and browsing.